 What is your editorial line?

-Kontakt’s unique approach and philosophy have many different sources: liberation theology from Latin America, French philosopher Emmanuel Mounier’s “personalism” theory, or the thought of people like Dorothy Day ou Jan Zieja.
-We mainly focus on social inequalities and injustices lived by the most vulnerable groups of society, but also cover ecological topics (our approach is in many ways similar to Pope Francis’ Laudato si’), feminism and, more generally, gender issues within the Catholic Church, as well as “post-tourism” (how to travel while remaining respectful of local cultures and not infringing on their lifestyle).
+Kontakt’s unique approach and philosophy have many different sources: liberation theology from Latin America, French philosopher Emmanuel Mounier’s “personalism” theory, or the ideas of people like Dorothy Day and Jan Zieja.
+We mainly focus on social inequalities and injustice experienced by the most vulnerable groups of society.
+But we also cover ecological topics (our approach is in many ways similar to Pope Francis’ Laudato si’), feminism and, more generally, gender issues within the Catholic Church, as well as “post-tourism” (how to travel while remaining respectful of local cultures and not infringing on their lifestyle).

 We are deeply convinced that there is no contradiction between Catholicism and socialism, and that is what we try to show in our articles.
 We are the only ones, in Poland, to have such an approach and editorial line, trying to reconcile those two words often perceived as incompatible, to say the least.